Zhangyong-Tang/Awesome-MultiModal-Visual-Object-Tracking/README.md

 2006

 * The influence of multi-sensor video fusion on object tracking using a particle filter.
 Mihaylova L., Loza A., Nikolov S. G., Lewis J. J., Canga E. -F., Li, J., Dixon T., Canagarajah C. N., Bull D. R. INFORMATIK 2006
+* Comparison of fusion methods for thermo-visual surveillance tracking.
+Conaire, C.O. and O'Connor, N.E. and Cooke, E. and Smeaton, A.F.
+ICIF 2006.